Cmastris/top_tweets/README.md

 # Top Tweets

+### This project is no longer maintained and isn't functional any more due to Twitter/X API changes.
+The legacy README is retained below for anyone who is interested in the original functionality at the time of development.

 Retrieve Tweets sorted by engagement and (optionally) republish them via a Twitter bot.

 ## Retrieve top Tweets